rmsk2/6502profiler/README.md

-The `AcmeBinary`entry defines the path to the `acme` program binary. `AcmeSrcDir` has to describe the path to the directory where the assembler source files (which do not implement the tests themselves) are stored. `AcmeTestDir` holds the directory where the test descriptions, the assembler source for the tests and the testscripts are located.
-Assembled test programs are store in the directory referenced by `AcmeBinDir`.
+The `AcmeBinary`entry defines the path to the `acme` program binary. `AcmeSrcDir` has to describe the path to the directory where the assembler source files (which do not implement the tests themselves) are stored. `AcmeTestDir` holds the directory where the test descriptions, the assembler source for the tests (the test drivers) and the test scripts are located.
+Assembled test drivers are stored in the directory referenced by `AcmeBinDir`.

 # How to use `6502profiler`

 `6502profiler` has a command line interface.
 The first parameter is a so called command.
-Currently the `profile` and the `verify` command is implemented.
+Currently the `profile` and the `verify` commands are implemented.

 ## The `profile` command